Best Watercolor Paper for Landscapes (2026 Guide)

 Quick Answer — Best Watercolor Paper for Landscape Painting

-• Best affordable international cotton paper: Baohong Artist Grade 300gsm — European-comparable performance, available on Amazon.in and Indian art sites
+• Best value global: Baohong Artist Grade 300gsm — European-comparable performance, available on Amazon.in

-• For dry brush and textural landscape work: Artios rough handmade — exceptional surface, but makes pulp under heavy wet rubbing; not a wet-on-wet paper
+• Best for dry brush and texture: Artios rough handmade — exceptional surface tooth; not for wet-on-wet

 Table of Contents